Mrs Lindsey Goode

 Assessment includes a coursework essay which comprises 20% of the final grade.
 Students will also sit three exams, all of which are open book.
 The Drama and Poetry focused exams are each worth 30% of the final grade, and the Prose focused exam is worth 20% of the final grade.

-Grade 6 or above in both English Language and English Literature
+5 GCSEs at grade 5 or above including Maths.
+Grade 6 or above in both English Language and English Literature are required.